Stressed About Aging Parent Care Costs? Here’s How Tax Breaks Can Help

 Understanding Dependent Care FSAs

-The Dependent Care FSA is an employer-sponsored benefit account that allows you to set aside pre-tax dollars from your paycheck to pay for qualified expenses.
+A Dependent Care FSA is an employer-sponsored benefit that lets you set aside pre-tax dollars from your paycheck to pay for eligible care expenses.

 Dependent Care FSAs and Elder Care